rafidalwahid/next.js_project_management/codebase-problems.md

 3. **Inconsistent Branding**: Some components still use "ProjectPro" instead of "Project Management" as preferred by the user.

+4. **Root URL Redirection**: The system may not properly redirect to the login page when accessing the root URL as specified in requirements.

-## 10. Technical and Logical Errors
+## 10. Technical and Logical Issues

 1. **Race Conditions in Data Fetching**: Some components fetch data in useEffect hooks without proper loading states, potentially causing race conditions.

-2. **Memory Leaks**: Some event listeners and subscriptions aren't properly cleaned up in useEffect hooks.

-3. **Inconsistent Date Handling**: Date formatting and calculations are inconsistent across components.
+2. **Inconsistent Date Handling**: Date formatting and calculations are inconsistent across components.

-4. **Missing Error Boundaries**: The application lacks proper error boundaries to prevent the entire UI from crashing when components fail.
+3. **API Response Formatting**: Some API responses have inconsistent formats, making client-side handling more complex.

+4. **Redundant API Calls**: Some components make redundant API calls that could be optimized or cached.

+5. **Inconsistent State Management**: The application uses a mix of local state, context, and SWR for state management, leading to potential inconsistencies.

 ## 11. Missing Features

-1. **Incomplete Team Management**: The functionality to add and delete team members for projects is partially implemented.
+1. **Team Management**: The functionality to add and delete team members for projects is partially implemented but needs improvement.

-2. **Missing Project Filtering**: The ability to filter projects by team members is not fully implemented.
+2. **Project Filtering**: The ability to filter projects by team members and sort by table headers is not fully implemented.

-3. **Incomplete Due Date Display**: The feature to show due dates as "X days overdue" or "X days remaining" is inconsistently implemented.
+3. **Due Date Display**: The feature to show due dates as "X days overdue" or "X days remaining" is inconsistently implemented.

-4. **Missing Profile Management**: The modern profile page with full CRUD operations for additional fields is incomplete.
+4. **Profile Management**: The modern profile page with full CRUD operations for additional fields (bio, job title, location, department, phone, skills) is incomplete.

-5. **Incomplete Kanban View**: The Kanban view with horizontal scrolling is implemented but lacks some required features.
+5. **Document Management**: Document upload and management features for tasks and projects are incomplete.

+6. **Time Tracking**: Comprehensive time tracking for tasks is incomplete.

+7. **Task Dependencies**: The ability to define dependencies between tasks is missing.

+8. **Recurring Tasks**: Support for recurring tasks is missing.

+9. **Project Templates**: The ability to create projects from templates is missing.

+## 12. Conclusion and Priorities

+Based on the comprehensive analysis of the codebase, here are the key priorities for improvement:

+### Critical Priorities

+1. ✅ **Completed Permission System Transition**:
+   - Standardized all permission checks to use `PermissionService.hasPermissionById(userId, "permission_name")`
+   - Removed direct role-based checks and updated legacy permission code
+   - Updated client-side components to use permission-based checks
+   - Added warnings for deprecated role-based methods
+   - Still need to ensure proper database seeding for permissions when the database is reset

+2. **Fix Code Quality Issues**:
+   - ✅ Enabled TypeScript error checking by setting `ignoreBuildErrors: false` in next.config.mjs
+   - Remove debug console logs from production code
+   - Implement proper error boundaries to prevent UI crashes

+3. **Improve Attendance System**:
+   - ✅ Updated attendance system to use permission-based checks instead of role-based checks
+   - Complete the auto-checkout functionality and UI
+   - Enhance offline support with better conflict resolution
+   - Fix geolocation error handling

+4. **Enhance Dashboard Implementation**:
+   - ✅ Updated dashboard to use permission-based views instead of role-based views
+   - Implement real data visualization for analytics tabs
+   - Optimize dashboard performance for large datasets
+   - Create a fully modular dashboard system where components are rendered based on specific permissions

+### Secondary Priorities

+1. **Enhance Task Management**:
+   - Standardize task completion logic (status vs. completed field)
+   - Improve subtask implementation with better ordering
+   - Complete task comments and attachments functionality

+2. **Extend Offline Capabilities**:
+   - Implement comprehensive offline support for all parts of the application
+   - Improve service worker registration and update mechanisms
+   - Add clear offline UI indicators across the application

+3. **Improve UI/UX**:
+   - Standardize UI components according to user preferences
+   - Complete breadcrumb implementation with proper naming
+   - Implement consistent avatar styling
+   - Update sidebar to match preferred design

+4. **Complete Missing Features**:
+   - Finish team management functionality
+   - Implement project filtering and sorting
+   - Complete profile management with all required fields
+   - Add document management features

+By addressing these priorities, the Project Management System will become more stable, feature-complete, and aligned with user requirements.